No rodents were harmed in the making of this image.

 July 29 – August 12: Pennsic is the definitive event of the year for youth combat, at least in this corner of the known world, with eight days in a row of two and often three opportunities to take the field, facing off with dozens of kids from all many kingdoms.

-August 25 – 27: Battle of Five Armies has confirmed they’ll have youth combat; driving to Massachusetts would take three hours so we may pass, but this would be a great opportunity to get Alex’s Boston cousins onto the field… (Update: we won’t be able to make it to this event.)
+August 25 – 27 (maybe): Battle of Five Armies has confirmed they’ll have youth combat; driving to Massachusetts would take three hours so we may pass, but this would be a great opportunity to get Alex’s Boston cousins onto the field… (Update: another commitment means that we won’t be able to make it to this event.)

 September 1 – 3: River War is in southern New Jersey, two hours from Manhattan.
 We’ll be driving down and running the youth combat event there.

-September 15 – 17: St. Andrews hasn’t yet confirmed that youth combat will be available, but it seems like they have space for it, so I’m considering writing to the event steward and asking if they’d consider adding it.
+September 15 – 17 (maybe): St. Andrews hasn’t yet confirmed that youth combat will be available, but it seems like they have space for it.
+(Update: no youth combat scheduled.)

 September 23 – 24: Queens Farm is a local demo near Little Neck, about an hour’s drive east of us, well attended by local families.
 We’ll be letting visitors take a whack at the pell, and hopefully a small squad of our youth fighters will put on a show for the onlookers.